Tertiush/Mikrotik-Traffic-Monitor/README.md

 # Mikrotik Traffic Monitor

-Simple app to retrieve and store traffic counters and display these through a web interface.
+Simple script to retrieve and store traffic counters and display these through a web interface.